 Layout of the ticket varies depending on the game (see game guide) but all will have rows and lines of numbers.

-Cost varies depending on the game, some game tickets can be as low as 1-2p to buy other premium or VIP games can go up to £1-10 a ticket.
+Cost varies depending on the game, some game tickets can be as low as 1-2p to buy, whereas other premium or VIP games can go up to £1-10 a ticket.
 In general for most standard games the ticket price is 5-10p.

 When Does The Game Start?

-Most games are scheduled but some will be triggered once a minimum number of players have joined.
-Rooms will also have a maximum capacity so if playing a popular game you might want to get in early.
+Most games are scheduled but there may be a very small minority that will be triggered once a minimum number of players have joined.
+This is highly unusual though.
+Rooms will also have a maximum capacity too, and even though it is very high, if playing a popular game you might want to get in early.

 Many sites have a panel on the home page displaying which games will go live and when.